beyzaispiir/INDE577_Final_Project/Supervised_Learning/Decision Tree/README.md

 ---

-## Summary of the Dataset
+## 🗂️ Summary of the Dataset

-For this project, I used the **Breast Cancer Wisconsin** dataset, which is a standard dataset included in Scikit-Learn.
+For this project, I used the **Breast Cancer Wisconsin** dataset, which is a standard dataset included in Scikit-learn.

 - **Samples:** 569
 - **Features:** 30 numerical features (e.g., radius, texture, smoothness, etc.)
-- **Target classes:**
+- **Target Classes:**
   - 0 = Malignant (cancerous)
   - 1 = Benign (non-cancerous)